reactjs/react.dev/beta/src/content/reference/react-dom/render.md

 </Sandpack>

 It is uncommon to call `render` multiple times.
-Usually, you'll [update state](/reference/react/useState) inside one of the components instead.
+Usually, you'll [update state](/reference/react/useState) inside your components instead.